Coronavirus Information From Undergraduate Admissions

 - Can I take the SAT or ACT and submit scores if I would like to?

 Students applying for fall 2021 are not precluded from taking standardized tests (SAT or ACT) and sending scores if they are able.
 Doing so can support their statewide UC eligibility, application for certain scholarships, and help them fulfill some University graduation requirements.
 Campuses will adjust their internal processes accordingly to ensure that no student is harmed in admissions selection should they not submit a test score.
-This modification to the test requirement is not intended as an admissions policy shift but is rather a temporary accommodation driven by the current extraordinary circumstances.

 - I am a current high school student.
 How will Pass/No Pass (Credit/No Credit) impact my ability to be eligible and competitive for UC in the future?